d5h-foss/grpc-interceptor/docs/index.rst

 The ``grpc_interceptor`` package provides the following:

-* A ``ServiceInterceptor`` base class, to make it easy to define your own service interceptors.
+* A ``ServerInterceptor`` base class, to make it easy to define your own server-side interceptors.
+  Do not confuse this with the ``grpc.ServerInterceptor`` class.
 * An ``ExceptionToStatusInterceptor`` interceptor, so your service can raise exceptions that set the gRPC status code correctly (rather than the default of every exception resulting in an ``UNKNOWN`` status code).
 This is something for which pretty much any service will have a use.
 * An optional testing framework.
 If you're writing your own interceptors, this is useful.
+  If you're just using ``ExceptionToStatusInterceptor`` then you don't need this.

 Installation
 ------------